MicrosoftDocs/power-platform/power-platform/admin/common-data-service-gdpr-dsr-guide.md

 ### Delete

 #### User
 To avoid interruption to business applications that may be critical to your organization's operations, a user's records are not automatically removed from the Dataverse system User table when that user is deleted from within the Microsoft 365 admin center.
-The user's status is set to Disabled in Dataverse, but a Dataverse System Administrator must locate and remove the user's personal data from Dataverse within the application.
+The user's status is set to Disabled in Dataverse, but a Dataverse System Administrator must locate and remove the user's personal data from Dataverse within the application or delete the user from each Dataverse environment.
+You can remove the user's personal data or [permanently delete the user](https://learn.microsoft.com/power-platform/admin/delete-users#permanently-delete-users-in-power-platform).

 #### Remove a user's personal data from the user's Summary page
 When a user record is deleted from the Azure Active Directory, the following message is displayed on the user's Summary page: